 You can shuffle the index cards around by dragging and dropping, using the grabber icon (four arrows pointing up, down, left right).

-Note – you can actually drag a card by clicking anywhere in the header section, not only the grabber.
+Note – you can actually drag a card by clicking anywhere in the header section (above the green line), not only the grabber.